dobtco/wintersmith-knowledge-base/contents/articles/your_account/accounts/organization_settings.md

 redirect_from: /articles/dashboard/accounts/organization_settings.html
 ---

-To configure or update your organization details, navigate to the "Settings" section of the Dashboard.
-If you are an administrator in your organization, you'll be able to edit your organization's name, logo, and timezone from this page.
+To configure or update your organization details, navigate to the "Settings" section of the ["Your organization" page](https://dashboard.dobt.co/organization/).
+If you are an administrator in your organization, you can edit your organization's name and logo here.

 ![organization settings](../images/organization_settings.png)

-To configure your organization's name, simply edit the text field.
-To configure the logo, click the "Select image" button and choose a logo from you computer to upload.
-To change the timezone for your organization, select the appropriate timezone from the "Timezone" dropdown.
-Click the "Update Organization" button to save your changes.
+To configure your organization's name, edit the text field.
+To upload a logo, click the "Choose file" button and select a logo from your computer to upload.
+(To change your logo, click the "Remove" button to first remove your current logo.
+Then choose a new logo to upload.)
+Click the "Save changes" button to save your new settings.